leo0514/vpc-on-classic-network/using-vpn.md

 The subnet connects the VPN gateway with other resources in your VPC.
 The recommended best practice is to create a dedicated subnet for the VPN gateway, with no other VPC instances on this subnet, to ensure there are enough free private IPs in the subnet.
-A VPN gateway needs 8 private IP addresses to accomodate HA and rolling upgrades.
+A VPN gateway needs 8 private IP addresses to accommodate HA and rolling upgrades.

 **In which zone does the VPN gateway reside?**